Welcome to the Worldwide Greathead family my One-Name Study - Person Page 547

 Harry Greathead1

-Harry Greathead was born about 1893 in Stockton, New South Wales, Australia.1,2 He was the son of John Greathead and Mary Jane Alderson.1 Harry was a salesman who followed the Church of England religion, and gave his address as Stockton, Newcastle, New South Wales and his Mum as the next of kin from the same address.
+Harry Greathead was born in 1892 in Wallsend, New South Wales, Australia.1,2,3 He was the son of John Greathead and Mary Jane Alderson.1 Harry was a salesman who followed the Church of England religion, and gave his address as Stockton, Newcastle, New South Wales and his Mum as the next of kin from the same address.

 His unit embarked from Melbourne, Victoria under Roll Number 14/15/1 on board HMAT A62 Wandilla on 6 June 1916.
-He returned to Australia on 3 March 1919.1,2 He married Sylvia Evelyn Lenore MacMullen in 1932 in Paddington, New South Wales, Australia.3 He died in 1943 in Sydney, New South Wales, Australia.4
+He returned to Australia on 3 March 1919.1,2 He married Sylvia Evelyn Lenore MacMullen in 1932 in Paddington, New South Wales, Australia.4 Harry died on 31 December 1942 in Sydney, New South Wales, Australia.5,6,7,8 The will of Harry was proved on 10 June 1943 Administration of the Estate was granted to his widow Sylvia Evelyn Eleanor Greathead.
+The estate was valued at £3,325 19s 9d nett.7

 Sources of Information